benedekrozemberczki/HullCoverConditionedUnitDiskGraph/README.md

 The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.

-Creating a BANE embedding of the default dataset with the default hyperparameter settings.
-Saving the embedding at the default path.
+Creating a random graph from the default T-rex image.

 ```
 python src/main.py
 ```

-Creating an embedding of an other dense structured dataset the `Wikipedia Giraffes`.
-Saving the output in a custom folder.
+Creating an random graph from the `flower` image.
+The graph generation and plotting parameters are changed to create a high quality result.

 ```
 python src/main.py --input-path input/flower.jpeg --output-image output/plot/flower.png --output-edges output/edges/flower.edges --node-color "red" --radius 0.07 --alpha 0.5